MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-sccm.md

     ![Configuration Manager showing successful deployment with no errors](images/sccm-deployment.png)

-### Check that the devices are compliant with the Microsoft Defender ATP service
+### Check that the devices are compliant with the Microsoft Defender for Endpoint service

 You can set a compliance rule for configuration item in System Center 2012 R2 Configuration Manager to monitor your deployment.